 Upon first glance, Van Rysel EDR AF might be easy to pass up, with things like external cable routing and a sub-fashionable aluminium frame appearing sub-optimal when compared to the lithe carbon fibre racers that can now be picked up for similar money.
-The Van Rysel EDR AF is currently £1,499 on the Decathlon website, by the way.
+The Van Rysel EDR AF is currently £1,499 on the Decathlon website (at time of writing), by the way.

 But look a little closer and the groupset, finishing kit and general accessories offered represent fantastic value for money.
 The frame could be a pile of junk and it would still be worth £1,499, but in reality, Decathlon has actually produced a fantastic machine that performs brilliantly and falls well within budget for many road bike lovers.

 How?
 Well, the aluminium frame is fashioned from variable thickness 6061 aluminium, which might sound like gobbledegook to many, but it results in an incredibly light (8.67kg) yet resilient base for some of the finest components money can buy to hang.

 It's comfortable, durable and performs extremely well for a bike in this price bracket, making it a superb option for those either looking to dip a toe into the world of performance road bikes or the ardent cyclist looking for a second option to use throughout the unforgiving winter months.